 In general, you can expect a warm towel in 30 minutes, a hot towel in 60 minutes, and a completely dry and warm towel in about 90 under standard circumstances.

-Should I Leave It on or Turn It Off?
+Should I Leave my towel warmer on or Turn It Off?

 Just because it’s a towel warmer doesn’t mean you can’t use it for other things!
 Other potential uses include: